 4. Subjective rationale for the soul

-5. Reinterpretation of the soul
+5. Deconstruction of the soul

 As in other subjects we have discussed, the reader may choose to skip this section if he already has fixed opinions, but time invested here will be rewarded with better understanding of later chapters.
 The existence or nonexistence of the soul and the specific conception one has will impact much of what follows.